- Home

 Monitoring several pensions isn’t easy, especially if you’ve moved house a few times and forgotten to let your providers know your new address.
 As a result, around £26.6 billion is currently sitting in ‘lost’ pensions across the UK, according to the Pensions Policy Institute (PPI) and the Association of British Insurers (ABI).

-The government wants to make it easier for people to keep track of their pensions with the long-awaited pensions dashboard, with 2025 expected to see the first pension schemes actually connecting to the system.
+The government wants to make it easier for people to keep track of their pensions with the long-awaited pensions dashboard, with 2025 having seen most of the biggest pension schemes connect to the system.
 The pensions dashboard will allow you to view information about all your pension savings, including your State Pension, on a single website.
-However, the government has not yet announced a firm date when consumers will be able to access their dashboards.
+The dashboard is expected to launch to the public after all pension providers are legally required to connect to it by October 31, 2026.

 In the meantime, it’s well worth checking whether you have any lost or forgotten pensions that could boost your income in retirement.
 Learn more about how you might be able to track these down in our guide Tracing lost pensions – How to find my old pensions.